 For students who are intrigued by engineering and technology or who are considering a career in this broad field.
 Professors and industry experts team up to guide students through the engineering experience.
 Students work in groups to construct a prototype solution to an engineering problem, gain an understanding of the fundamentals of engineering thinking and design process, and learn how to communicate outcomes.
 Includes tours to manufacturing facilities and discussion of issues of ethical and professional responsibility.
-Knowledge of algebra and trigonometry is essential.
-Does not count toward Engineering or Engineering Science majors. .5 unit.
+Knowledge of algebra and trigonometry is essential .5 unit.

 Materials Science I

 Introduction to the structure, properties, processing, and performance of engineering materials: waves, principles of quantum mechanics, hydrogen atom, periodic table, bonds and molecules, structures of metals and ceramics.
 Prerequisites: Mat 122, Phy 186. .5 unit.

 Introduction to the structure, properties, and performance of engineering materials: polymers, imperfections, diffusion, phases, electrical, mechanical, magnetic, thermal, and optical properties, corrosion, applications and processing of engineering materials.
 Prerequisites: 207 or Phy 225. .5 unit.

 Resistive elements and networks, solutions in the time domain and the frequency domain, independent and dependent sources.
 Prerequisites: Mat 122, Phy 186.
 Recommended: CS 220.